-Summer holidays are one of the highlights of the year but as life under lockdown continues to evolve, it’s likely that many of us will be staying closer to home and enjoying some time away in the UK.
+Summer holidays are one of the highlights of the year and even though restrictions are lifting, many of us are choosing to stay closer to home and enjoy some time away in the UK.
 Travelling long distances in the car, taking on new outdoor activities or sleeping in a new bed can all cause unwanted pain in your neck or back, so chiropractor and member of the British Chiropractic Association, Marc Sanders gives his top tips on avoiding discomfort in your back so you can enjoy a comfortable staycation.

 It’s easier said than done but only bring the essentials.
 Make life easier by lightening the load and leaving behind that 7th pair of shoes that you won’t wear!
 The recommended maximum weight of a backpack is 10-15% of your body weight, so no need to pack for three weeks when you are only going away for one.